DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 Comments regarding the picture:
 * Trigger of the flow is manual
-* Arrows represent what comes next so in our case it is a pure seuqnetial execution
+* Arrows represent what comes next so in our case it is a pure sequential execution
 * A box corresponds to a step within the flow performing a certain action

 There are various types of flows but the major distinction for us is the following:
 1. Stand alone flow that is defined in Power Automate
 2. Flow that is embedded in a Power App

    We will use the second option since option one requires higher licenses.

 ## Solutions

 The standard way to program in a low code platform is rather clicking instead of coding.
 That is fine for dev/ test environments.
-But think of production as environment.
-There clicking together is no option.
-You rather want to transfer what you clicked together as it is to production.
+But think of production where clicking together is no option.
+You rather want to transfer what you clicked together as it to production.
 That requires a programmatic way to export something from your dev/ test environment and import it to production.

 The vehicle is a solution which can transport any artefact from power platform.
-You can click it together in the portal or by exporting it.
+A solution is a container on its own and you add the existing PowerPlatform artefacts to it after creation.
 Exporting a solution gives you a zip file.
 The reverse operation reinstates the objects you exported in the designated environment.
-We will use that mechanism to quickly provision your environment with th fully implemented data model and the partially implemented application.
+We will use that mechanism to quickly provision your environment with the fully implemented data model and the partially implemented application.

 # 3. Application Scenario

 ## Business Problem

-Our application is centeredaround CO2 consumption data that is uploaded by the user.
+Our application is centered around CO2 consumption data that is uploaded by the user.
 Once the upload is final it must be approved.
 First then it appears in the final destination table that holds the accumulated CO2 consumption per year.
 Importing consumption data consists of two parts:
 * Import Header

   The header summarizes an import.
 It contains important general importing and approving details such as user and timestamps.
-Business rules enforce consistency e.g. an approving user must be stored if the state is approved.
-One tracks the current state of the import which has the following state model:
+The state of the import controls the overall business process.
+The following values are possible:

   * Pending - Import has been done but the figures are not ready for approval
   * Finalized - Figures are ready for approval
   * Approved - Figures habe been approved and can be processed
   * Processed - Figures have been added to the accumated CO2 consumption by the system.

   Changes of the import state trigger the next step in the business flow.
 E.g. setting the state to `Finalized` allows to trigger the approval.
+Business rules enforce consistency e.g. an approving user must be stored if the state is approved.

 * Import data